jjsyucsd/cse15l-lab-reports/LabReport3.md

 30
 jake@Jakes-MacBook-Pro 911report %
 ```
+Explanation: This command counts the number of lines containing the term "planes" in the file `chapter-5.txt` within the `./911report` directory.
+It is useful for determining the frequency of specific terms within a large text.
+This is very helpful for keyword analysis in large datasets.

 Option 4: `grep -v` (Invert Match):
 The `grep -v` opiton inverts the match, and displays all lines that do not contain the specified pattern.
 This is useful for excluding certain patterns from the search results.